 Grow In allows you to set up a new landscape grow-in watering program that will automatically expire after a set number of days that you select.
 At the end of your selected grow-in period, the controller will automatically retrieve your long-term watering program to avoid the necessity of having to return to the controller.

 - Set up your long-term watering program.

-- Go to Advanced Menu and select DEFAULT.
+- Go to Advanced Functions and select DEFAULT.
 Press NEXT and STORE will appear on the display.
-Press NEXT again and wait several seconds.
-The display will show COMPLETE to confirm that you have successfully stored your program.
+Press the NEXT button and the screen will display CONFIRM, press the NEXT button once more and within a few seconds the display will read COMPLETE to confirm that you have successfully stored your program.

 - Set up your temporary Grow-In program.

 - Go to Advanced Functions and select GROW IN.
 Press NEXT once to view default days for grow in.
 Use UP and DOWN buttons to select 1 to 99 days for the grow in period.
 At the end of your grow in, the controller will automatically retrieve the DEFAULT program stored in Step 2.
 Return dial to Run.

 Provides information on software version in the ProLine® controller.

 Displays the hardware version of the controller.

 Displays the maximum number of zones that can be created.

 Displays the amount of EEPROM available in bytes.